Barbara M. Doucet, PhD, LOTR

 Neuroscience evidence is currently revealing that some of the most effective and successful outcomes can be achieved when the alternate, rather than the common, cortical pathways are activated in the brain.
 We will focus on therapists going down perhaps unfamiliar and unconventional roads, challenging how we think and act regarding critical issues such as scholarly activity, task-based assessments, and innovative therapy solutions for evidence-based practice.
 Current neuroscience evidence suggests that as occupational therapists, when we actuate underutilized, atypical skills and talents, unlimited potential can emerge, facilitating excellence in clinical practice, development of scholarship, and advancement of the profession.

 Barbara M. Doucet, PhD, LOTR is a clinical researcher and educator, as well as a registered occupational therapist with over 30 years of clinical experience, primarily with the adult stroke population.
-She is currently an Assistant Professor in the Department of Occupational Therapy within the Louisiana State University Health New Orleans (LSUHNO) School of Allied Health.
+She is currently an Assistant Professor in the Department of Occupational Therapy within the Louisiana State University Health Sciences Center in New Orleans.
 She earned both her Bachelor of Science degree in Occupational Therapy and her Master of Health Sciences degree from LSUHNO.
 She received her doctoral degree in Human Movement Science from The University of Texas at Austin, where her focus was neuromuscular physiology.
 Dr. Doucet has held both clinical and administrative roles at several healthcare facilities in Louisiana and Texas and has previously served as academic faculty at The University of Texas Medical Branch (UTMB) in Galveston, and The University of Texas at Austin.

 She is involved in research related to methods that facilitate recovery of motor control in the upper extremity in chronic stroke and how this physiological recovery translates to changes in occupational performance.
 She is also interested in the use of neuromuscular electrical stimulation (NMES) with this patient population; her work investigates optimal parameters of NMES and the adjunct treatment regimens used along with NMES that facilitate recovery of paralyzed muscle tissue that can lead to improved function.
 Additionally, her work extends into how NMES can be used in other healthy or pathological populations such as the brain injured and the elderly to promote muscle health and recovery, restore occupational performance, and maximize functional abilities in daily activities.